CamileALTEN/CAF-Trainer/docs/SECURITY_DESIGN.md

 - **Logging and Audit**: a winston based logger records HTTP requests and errors to a log file.
 - **Revocation**: JWT tokens include a `tokenVersion` checked against the database to allow revocation.

+## Dependency Management

+The project relies on third‑party packages that must be kept up to date to avoid known vulnerabilities.
+Updates are tracked automatically by GitHub Dependabot for all workspaces and GitHub Actions.
+Every pull request triggers a `npm audit` workflow which fails the build if high or critical issues are reported.
+A Software Bill of Materials (SBOM) can be generated with `npm run generate:sbom` to inventory components.
+Dependencies should be reviewed weekly and updated promptly when security patches are released.

 ## Validation

 This document is intended for peer or security expert review to validate the overall design and proposed protections.